Want Your Career to Create Change? We’re Hiring Outpatient Therapists!

-GRC provides one of the leading medication-assisted treatment programs in Pennsylvania.
+GRC provides one of the leading medication-assisted recovery programs in Pennsylvania.
 We understand that recovery is an ongoing, lifelong process.
 Our dedicated recovery team works together to ensure that you have the support you need every step of the way.

+Recovery from substance use disorder is complex.
+That is why GRC’s continuum of care includes services offered by a multi-disciplinary team of clinical, medical and psychiatric providers.
+Sustained recovery is the goal.
+Medication is not only a viable treatment option but, according to the American Society of Addiction Medicine, it is the gold standard of care.
 If you are struggling with alcohol or opioid dependency, our clinicians will guide you to understand your treatment options for your specific addiction diagnosis.
 Put your ‘medication-assisted treatment near me’ searches to rest.
 Get started on your recovery journey at Gateway Rehab today.

-One of the essential components of Gateway Rehab’s services is our medication-assisted treatment for opioid use disorder, also known as Medications for Substance Use Disorder.
 Suboxone, Sublocade, Vivitrol, and ReVia are USDA-approved prescription medications that allow patients to gradually and safely wean off opioids and are administered in conjunction with psychosocial therapy.
 These medications carry high success rates and have a low risk of misuse.

 Sublocade is taken as a once-per-month extended-release injection for moderate to severe opioid use disorder and contains the active ingredient buprenorphine.
 Before starting Sublocade, a patient must take an oral form of buprenorphine that dissolves inside the cheek or under the tongue for 7 days.